 On October 26, 2010, a fire destroyed Edwards Commons, which included the dining hall, student center, and student life offices.
 A new campus center, also named Edwards Commons, opened in August 2012.
-In the fall of 2012, the College began an assessment and prioritization of all academic and administrative programs, a process designed to position the College for sustainability and growth.
+In the fall of 2012, the College began an assessment and proletarianization of all academic and administrative programs, a process designed to position the College for sustainability and growth.
 The French major was added to the curriculum.
-In 2013, the Board of Trustees approved the reinstatement of the football program, with fall 2015 marking the beginning of competition.
+In 2013, the Board of Trustees approved the reinstatement of the football program, with fall 2015 marking the beginning of the competition.
 Men's and women's wrestling was also introduced, followed by cross-country, marching band, and Symphonic Winds.
-A five-year strategic plan was developed that included a revised core curriculum centered on civic engagement and growth in the student population to 800.

 Dr. W. Joseph King succeeded Weatherman as the 18th president of Lyon College in 2017.
-He has undertaken several new initiatives, the most important of which is a major strategic planning effort led by an external consultant and engaging faculty, staff, trustees, students, and alumni.